 As Southern Nevada fights to rebuild its economy after COVID-19 and anticipates adding another 820,000 residents by 2060, it does so in the midst of unprecedented threats from climate change, like extreme heat and drought.
 With climate threats come additional impacts that undermine social welfare and equity, disproportionately impacting those in our community who are least able to prepare for or recover from them.

 Greenhouse gases (GHGs) create a thick “blanket” in the atmosphere, trapping heat from the sun.
 This natural process is intensified when humans burn fossil fuels (like natural gas, coal, and gasoline) to power our homes, businesses, and vehicles.
 When there are too many GHGs, it can lead to disruptions in the Earth’s climate, resulting in changing temperatures and precipitation.Learn More

 Understanding our contribution to climate change and where we will see the greatest impacts provides the groundwork for climate action planning.
 The best available climate science has been applied to the on-the-ground conditions in Clark County to produce two studies that guide the development of the All-In Community Plan.

 The Regional Greenhouse Gas Inventory and Climate Vulnerability Assessment both inform the All-In Community Plan planning process.
-Understanding the source of our greenhouse gas emissions and assessing which systems are most vulnerable to climate change helps us know where to target climate action for the biggest benefit.
-The results from these two studies will help the planning team identify high-priority climate actions that will reduce emissions and increase resilience.
+Understanding the sources of our greenhouse gas emissions and assessing which systems are most vulnerable to climate change helps us know where to target climate action for the biggest benefit.
+The results from these two studies help the planning team identify high-priority climate actions that will reduce emissions and increase resilience.